1yimeng/DearHabits/README.md

     - [XAMPP](#installing-xampp-and-downloading-the-database)
 2. Be sure to [create a local copy](#installing-xampp-and-downloading-the-database) of the MySQL [database](db/dear_habits.sql) on your computer.

+# Browser Compatibility
+This application was developed and tested using Google Chrome, Opera GX, and Firefox.
+Please note that, depending on a user's specific security settings and installed ad blockers, <b>some components of the application may fail in Firefox browsers</b>.
+In particular, some Firefox security policies may cause [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy errors when loading Friends information from the Neo4j database.
+If you suspect that some information may be missing from the rendered page, you can check for a CORS error notice in your browser's console.

+If you cannot run the application in your Firefox browser, it might be easiest to switch your browser for the purposes of this assignment.
+Alternatively, you can contact the backend developer Jordan Rusk at rusk@ualberta.ca for assistance.

 # Run Instructions
 1. Clone the repository to your local machine.
 Move into the [root](/) project directory.
 2. Run `npm install` in order to ensure that all the dependencies are installed.
     - If there are any issues with running or compiling, you can also try running `npm install` in the inner Dear Habits [directory](/DearHabits/).
 3. Enter `npm run start` in the [root](/) directory to start running the server.
+    - Please note that if this is your first time running the server then the compiler may take a moment to build the corresponding frontend webpack, and your browser may take a second to connect.
+    - You will know once the webpack is finished building as it will be printed to your terminal.
 4. Open your browser and navigate to [localhost:5001](http://localhost:5001) to see the application.
 5. To shutdown the server use `Control C` in the terminal.